Narcissus (plant): Greek culture

 The narcissus appears in two Graeco-Roman myths, that of the youth Narcissus who was turned into the flower of that name, and of the Goddess Persephone snatched into the Underworld by the god Hades while picking the flowers.
-The narcissus is considered sacred to both Hades and Persephone, and to grow along the banks of the river Styx in the underworld.
+The narcissus is considered sacred to both Hades and Persephone, and grows along the banks of the river Styx in the underworld.

 The Greek poet Stasinos mentioned them in the Cypria amongst the flowers of Cyprus.
 The legend of Persephone comes to us mainly in the seventh century BC Homeric Hymn To Demeter, where the author describes the narcissus, and its role as a lure to trap the young Persephone.
-The flower, she recounts to her mother was the last flower she reached for before being seized.
+The flower, she recounts to her mother, was the last flower she reached for before being seized.

 Other Greek authors making reference to the narcissus include Sophocles and Plutarch.
 Sophocles, in Oedipus at Colonus utilises narcissus in a symbolic manner, implying fertility, allying it with the cults of Demeter and her daughter Kore (Persephone), and by extension, a symbol of death.
 Jebb comments that it is the flower of imminent death with its fragrance being narcotic, emphasised by its pale white colour.
 Just as Persephone reaching for the flower heralded her doom, the youth Narcissus gazing at his own reflection portended his own death.
 Plutarch refers to this in his Symposiacs as numbing the nerves causing a heaviness in the limbs.
 He refers to Sophocles' "crown of the great Goddesses", which is the source of the English phrase "Chaplet of the infernal Gods" incorrectly attributed to Socrates.

 A passage by Moschus, describes fragrant narcissi.
 Homer in his Odyssey described the underworld as having Elysian meadows carpeted with flowers, thought to be narcissus, as described by Theophrastus.
 A similar account is provided by Lucian describing the flowers in the underworld.
 The myth of the youth Narcissus is also taken up by Pausanias.
-He believed that the myth of Persephone long antedated that of Narcissus, and hence discounts the idea the flower was named after the youth.
+He believed that the myth of Persephone long antedated that of Narcissus, and hence discounted the idea the flower was named after the youth.